 Start with the city context first.
-Our guide to what to expect in CDMX before and during World Cup 2026 covers construction, airport movement, neighborhoods, and event friction.
-This page is narrower: apartment vs hotel vs Airbnb-style platform booking for people staying long enough for daily routine to matter.
+Our Mexico City World Cup 2026 planning guide covers construction, airport movement, neighborhoods, and day-of travel friction.
+This article focuses on the accommodation decision: apartment vs hotel vs Airbnb-style platform booking.

 Quick Answer